 Worried you may not use ever your coverage?
-Return of Premium will return all the premiums you have ever paid on your Long Term Care Insurance policy to a beneficiary, tax free.
+Return of Premium will return all the premiums you have ever paid on your Long Term Care Insurance policy to a beneficiary, tax-free.
 However, It does add about 25 to 75 percent to the cost.
 Depending on the Long Term Care Insurance company you choose, slight variations will apply.
 Your agent can explain these variations to you.

 - Shared Care Rider

 Cost: Extra 8-20%This option gives you and your spouse/partner the option to use each other’s Long Term Care Insurance benefits when one of your policies runs out.
-With some companies, there are extended benefits like Joint Waiver of Premium where both spouses’ premiums are waived when just one person is using the policy.
+With some companies, there are extended benefits like the Joint Waiver of Premium where both spouses’ premiums are waived when just one person is using the policy.
 Companies like MassMutual use a third pool of money rather than sharing two individual pools. (» Read More about Shared Long Term Care Insurance)